5GSEC/MobiWatch/README.md

 Currently it is compatible with two nRT-RIC implmentations: [OSC RIC](https://lf-o-ran-sc.atlassian.net/wiki/spaces/ORAN) and [SD-RAN ONOS RIC](https://docs.sd-ran.org/master/sdran-in-a-box/README.html).
 You can deploy and test MobiWatch based on the [tutorial](https://github.com/5GSEC/5G-Spector/wiki/O%E2%80%90RAN-SC-RIC-Deployment-Guide) we have created to instantiate an O-RAN compliant 5G network with just open-sourced software such as [OpenAirInterface](https://gitlab.eurecom.fr/oai/openairinterface5g/).

-For more design details, please refer to our HotNets'24 research paper [6G-XSec: Explainable Edge Security for Emerging OpenRAN Architectures]().
+For more design details, please refer to our **HotNets'24 research paper** [6G-XSec: Explainable Edge Security for Emerging OpenRAN Architectures](https://onehouwong.github.io/papers/HotNets_2024_6gxsec.pdf).
+We have also released a **demo video**: [MobiWatch Demo on 5G Attack Detection with AI/DL](https://www.5gsec.com/post/video-mobiwatch-demo-on-5g-attack-detection-with-ai-dl).

 ![alt text](./fig/sys.png)